timarney/react-faq/pages/add-to-existing-app.md

 ---
-Adding React to an existing app
+title: Adding React to an existing app
 ---

 **How do I start adding React to an existing app?**